-Hot Coffee Guesthouse & Resort offers many tours including bamboo rafting, Emerald lake tour, Hill Tribe Tour and Elephant Camp.
+Around the Hot Coffee Guesthouse & Resort are many possibilities for activities and tours including bamboo rafting, Hill Tribe Tour and Elephant Camp.

-Bamboo rafting takes place on the river “Mae Cheam” through rugged territory.
-It is a beautiful one hour ride.
-It is a gentle ride and therefore suitable for all ages.
-Rain Tree Bamboo Rafting last 1 hour and it cost 500 per raft that can fit up to 4 person.
+Bamboo rafting takes place on the river “Mae Chaem” (แม่แจ่ม) just next to Hot Coffee through rugged territory.
+It is a beautiful gentle one hour ride and therefore suitable for all ages.
+Please contact our staff at the Hot Coffee for more details.

-Hot Coffee offer tour to Mae Wang Elephant Camp which is situated in the beautiful Maetaman Valley some 50 kilometres north of Chiang Mai.
+Hot Coffee can help to arrange a tour to Mae Wang (แม่วาง) Elephant Camp which is situated in the beautiful Maetaman Valley some 50 kilometers north of Chiang Mai.
 Mae Wang Elephant Camp is home to over 40 elephants.
 At Mae Wang Elephant Camp you watch the elephants in a natural setting wallow and frolic in the brown water of the Maetaeng river.

 Doi Inthanon contains various vegetation including, mixed deciduous, mountain evergreen.
 Doi Inthanon National Park is a bird watcher paradise with over 385 species of birds found there.
 Doi Inthanon National Park contains lots of water falls and there is several Karen and Hmong Villages at Doi Inthanon.
 In Doi Inthanon national park you can find a research station operated other the Royal Project.
 This research station deals with the research and development of crops found in northern Thailand including coffee, cold-climate fruits, and cut flowers.
 There is a cut flower and temperate climate nursery to visit.